-As part of the application process, the School must be provided with all relevant information regarding possible learning difficulties, and students must undertake an English assessment test by an organisation such as Australian Education Assessment Services.
+As part of the application process, international applicants must sit an entrance test administered by Australian Education Assessment Services (AEAS).
+This can often be done in your home country.
+The results of this test should be included with your application.
 A place at the School is conditional on reaching the required standard prior to enrolment.
 For this reason, we require mandatory re-testing by AEAS before final enrolment, the results of which are used to ensure optimal placement of students in regard to year level and choice of subjects.

 In order to best enable the School to support EAL/D students, students are usually admitted in Terms 1 and 3 only.

 If you are applying for a position between Years 1 and 3, the School may choose to interview you and your son to determine his proficiency with the English language.
 The School may make an offer conditional upon successful completion of an intensive English program prior to commencing at Christ Church Grammar School.

 This is the School’s approach, as it does not offer an intensive English program, and students who do not speak English as their first language must have an adequate command of the language to ensure that they can manage the workload in mainstream classes.